sonnythedev/Day_25/README.md

 # Day 25

 * We fixed some bugs from the OOP version of the Helicopter Game
-* We need to separate out the JS file(too large) into multiple separate files with logical units
+* We separated the large javascript file into separate classes
+* We are using import and export
 * Yury covered LinkedList and an exercise.
 Please refer to this Github for his latest content.